ebaauw/homebridge-hue/README.md

 - Edit `~/.homebridge/config.json` and add the `Hue` platform provided by homebridge-hue, see below.
 - Run homebridge-hue for the first time, press the link button on (each of) your bridge(s), and note the bridgeid/username pair for each bridge in the log output.
 Edit `config.json` to include these, see below.

-Once homebridge is up and running with the homebridge-hue plug-in, you might want to daemonise it and start it automatically on system boot.
-For macOS, I've provided an example `launchd` configuration in `org.nodejs.homebridge.plist`.
-I run homebridge from a dedicated, non-login account, `_homebridge`.
-Make sure to edit the file and change `_homebridge` to match the username and `$HOME` directory you'll be using.
-Load the daemon through `sudo launchctl load org.nodejs.homebridge.plist` and check that homebridge starts and uses the correct logfile.
-Once you're happy, copy the edited file through `sudo cp org.nodejs.homebridge.plist /Library/LaunchDaemons` to start homebridge automatically on system boot.
+Once homebridge is up and running with the homebridge-hue plug-in, you might want to daemonise it and start it automatically on login or system boot.
+See the [homebridge Wiki](https://github.com/nfarina/homebridge/wiki) for more info how to do that on MacOS or Raspberri Pi.

 ## Configuration
 In homebridge's `config.json` you need to specify a platform for homebridge-hue: